 Environmental Protection Agency (EPA).

-This notice announces EPA's approval of the State of Kansas' request to revise/modify certain of its EPA-authorized programs to allow electronic reporting.
+This notice announces the Environmental Protection Agency's (EPA) approval of the State of Kansas's request to revise/modify certain of its EPA-authorized programs to allow electronic reporting.

 FOR FURTHER INFORMATION CONTACT:

-Part 239—Requirements for State Permit Program Determination of Adequacy (RCRA Subtitle C) Reporting under CFR 240-259
+Part 239: Requirements for State Permit Program Determination of Adequacy (RCRA Subtitle C) Reporting under CFR 240-259

 KDHE was notified of EPA's determination to approve its application with respect to the authorized programs listed above.